SansGuidon/bookmarks/README.md

 * [chaconnewu/awesome-augmented](https://github.com/chaconnewu/awesome-augmented) - curated list of awesome lists
 * [Proxy Switchy!](https://chrome.google.com/webstore/detail/proxy-switchy/caehdcpeofiiigpdhbabniblemipncjj) - a chrome extension to switch between multiple proxies, quick & easy
 * [@Voice Aloud Reader](https://play.google.com/store/apps/details?id=com.hyperionics.avar) - this Android app let you listen to or read on screen the text from other Android apps, e.g. web pages, news articles, long emails, TXT, PDF, DOC, DOCX, RTF ... useful to do multitasking specialists !!
-* [Morgangeek Blog](http://www.morgangeek.be/blog/index.php?d=2014/01/08/09/53/46-filebot-le-couteau-suisse-du-renommage-de-films-et-series) - [FR] :fr: FileBot : le couteau suisse du renommage de films et séries
+* [MorganGeek Blog](http://www.morgangeek.be/blog/index.php?d=2014/01/08/09/53/46-filebot-le-couteau-suisse-du-renommage-de-films-et-series) - [FR] :fr: FileBot : le couteau suisse du renommage de films et séries
 * [Things I Learned Today](http://thingsilearnedtoday.net/2013/07/20/too-many-tabs-in-google-chrome/) - Too Many Tabs in Google Chrome? try this extension
 * [FreshRSS](https://www.freshrss.org/) - A free, self-hostable aggregator… probably the best! (in their opinion, and mine also :) ).
 I tested many free self hosted RSS readers, and by far this is the one I recommend the most for its flexibility and numerous options
 * [Alex Calderon](https://twitter.com/wealthbits/status/537353148965195777/photo/1) - (2014) [IMG] Are You a Boss or a Leader ?